survivejs/webpack-book/manuscript/extending/01_loaders.md

 {pagebreak}

-To connect it the loader, set it to capture `name` and pass it through webpack's interpolator:
+To connect it to the loader, set it to capture `name` and pass it through webpack's interpolator:

 **loaders/demo-loader.js**